pop-os/docs/src/manage-apps/managing-applications.md

 Users can install, update, and remove application packages using GUI and CLI options in Pop!\_OS.

-- [Manage applications with Pop!_OS's built-in app store](using-pop-shop.md) - Find, install, update and remove software packages using the Pop!\_Shop.
+- [Manage applications with Pop!_OS's built-in app store](using-pop-shop.md) - Find, install, update, and remove software packages using the Pop!\_Shop.
-- [Download and install applications from a publisher's web site](using-eddy.md) - Download debian packages from the internet and install them using a simple GUI utility called Eddy.
+- [Download and install applications from a publisher's web site](using-eddy.md) - Download Debian packages from the internet and install them using a simple GUI utility called Eddy.
 - [Download and immediately run your applications without installing](using-appimages.md) - Quickly add applications using self-contained AppImages.
-- [Install, update, and remove applications using typed commands](using-terminal.md) - Use the apt package manger or Flatpak to install applications using the Terminal.
+- [Install, update, and remove applications using typed commands](using-terminal.md) - Use apt (Advanced Package Tool) or Flatpak to install applications using the Terminal.
 - [Manage repositories with Repoman](manage-repos.md) - Install packages even if they're not available in commonly used repositories.

 ---